Rehab In The UK

 Finding Rehab In The UK

 No one should ever feel alone in their struggle with drug or alcohol addiction, there are people waiting to help.
-There are many options when seeking rehab in the UK, from support groups to medicated assisted treatment, and residential programs.
+There are many options when seeking rehab in the UK, from support groups to medication assisted treatment to residential programs.
 In most cases, the NHS can assist in paying for community-based treatment but sometimes, a more intense approach may be required.
-If you’d like to explore your options for rehab in the UK, contact a professional who can go over the different options with you.
+If you’d like to explore your options for rehab in the UK, contact a treatment provider who can go over the different options with you.